Sywell Aerodrome: Sywell Airshow

+The Sywell Airshow 2024 took place on the 22 and 23 June.

+After the passing of principal organiser Richard Grace in 2024, it was announced that the show would not be returning in 2025 but an airshow 'in another form' may take place in the future.

 Light Aircraft Association Rally

 The Light Aircraft Association (LAA – formerly the Popular Flying Association), is one of the UK's several bodies supporting amateur aircraft construction, and recreational and sport flying.
 It used to hold its annual rally at Cranfield Airport, and then at Kemble Airport.
 In 2006, the LAA lost so much money through poor attendances resulting from poor weather that in 2007 and 2008, much smaller (and cheaper) "regional rallies" were held.
-These were unpopular and in September 2009 a revived (if cut-down) LAA Rally was held at Sywell.
+These were unpopular and in September 2009 a revived LAA Rally was held at Sywell.
 This proved successful, and further well-attended rallies have taken place at Sywell since.

+In recent years the LAA Rally has been held at other locations in the UK.

 Previous events and users

 Music in Flight was held at Sywell in the early 21st century.
 This combined orchestral music classical music with flying aircraft, hot air balloons, the Red Devils parachute display team and a fireworks display.
 The event subsequently moved to Biggin Hill.

 Previous 'aviation experience' users of the aerodrome were Virgin Balloons, Warbird Experiences and Delta Aviation.